public class Quantity extends java.lang.Object implements java.lang.Comparable<Quantity>, java.io.Serializable, java.lang.Cloneable

 of money: 0.0001€ has no meaning in the real world).
 The

-is applied to amount
+roundingStrategy is applied to amount in the class

 constructor.
-This way, every instance has a valid amount
+This way, every instance has a valid amount.

-To allow arithmetic operations on Quantity
+To allow arithmetic operations on Quantity objects and instances

-to return the correct type (and thus
+of subclasses of Quantity to return the correct type (and thus

-instances are immutable and all
+avoiding casts), Quantity instances are immutable and all

-have to be immutable or implement a
+subclasses of Quantity have to be immutable or implement a

--method.Constructor and Description |
+suitable clone()-method.| Constructor and Description |

 Quantity(java.math.BigDecimal amount,